CTSi//circle.responsibleComputing

 ⓘ Klicken Sie das jeweilige Polygon, um zwischen Circles zu navigieren.

-The Responsible Computing circle at the CTS investigates the intricate relationship between technology, particularly computer systems, and the social structures that shape our world.
+The Responsible Computing circle at the CTSi investigates the intricate relationship between technology, particularly computer systems, and the social structures that shape our world.
 We employ interdisciplinary research across ethics, information, law, policy, and social responsibility to explore the societal impact of this complex interplay.
 Our research tackles critical questions in these key areas: Ethical Considerations in Technology Design and Development, Mitigating Threats in Technology, Leveraging Technology for Positive Impact, Algorithmic Responsibilities and Societal Implications, Digital Inclusion

 Our mission: